tiphedor/homebridge-influxdb-temperature-humidity/README.md

 }
 ````

-The `influx` configuration object is passed as-is to the `influx` npm library.
-You can use all options supported by the library, more information can be found [here](https://node-influx.github.io/class/src/index.js~InfluxDB.html#instance-constructor-constructor)
+The `influx` configuration object is passed as-is to the `influx` npm library, so you can use all the options it supports.
+See [here](https://node-influx.github.io/class/src/index.js~InfluxDB.html#instance-constructor-constructor)